varchasvakhare2022/Police-Agent-Discord-Bot/README.md

 - You are all set now!

 ## Note
-You are free to clone, fork, modify anything in this project unless you give me credit. </br>
+You are free to clone, fork, modify anything in this project just by giving me credit. </br>
-Credits could be -
 - Mention my github profile url
 - My discord username `varchasvkhare#6684`